3 Ways Customer-Facing POS Tablets Can Increase the ROI of Your Restaurant Point of Sale System

 The best customer-facing POS tablets and kiosks, like those available to Toast customers, have a suggested gratuity feature that takes the guesswork out of the sometimes awkward tipping process.

-Restaurant management are able to pre-program a suggested gratuity callout in their restaurant point of sale; they can either suggest guests leave a fixed amount or a percentage of the overall bill.
+Restaurant management is able to pre-program a suggested gratuity callout in their restaurant point of sale; they can either suggest guests leave a fixed amount or a percentage of the overall bill.

 DISCLAIMER: All of the information contained on this site (the “Content”) is provided for informational